jaketae/jaketae.github.io/_posts/2019-11-15-markov-chain.md

 $$Ax = \lambda x$$

 Here, $$A$$ denotes the matrix representing a linear transformation; $$x$$, the eignevector; $$\lambda$$, the scalar value that is multiplied onto the eigenvector.
-Simply put, an eigenvector $$x$$ of a linear transformation is one that is--allow me to use this term in the loosest sense to encompass positive, negative, and even imaginary scalar values--"stretched" by some factor $$\lambda$$ when the transformation is applied, *i.e.* multiplied by the matrix $$A$$ which maps the given linear transformation.
+Simply put, an eigenvector $$x$$ of a linear transformation is one that is---allow me to use this term in the loosest sense to encompass positive, negative, and even imaginary scalar values---"stretched" by some factor $$\lambda$$ when the transformation is applied, *i.e.* multiplied by the matrix $$A$$ which maps the given linear transformation.

 The easiest example I like to employ to demonstrate this concept is the identity matrix $$I$$.
 For the purpose of demonstration, let $$a$$ be an arbritrary vector $$(x, y, z)^{T}$$ and $$I$$ the three-by-three identity matrix.
 Multiplying $$a$$ by $$I$$ produces the following result: